 How to get to Vivaldi Park

-Take the free shuttle bus; it goes from Euljiro Il-ga Station (Line 2) near Myeongdong, and you just need to make a reservation on their website (at least 2 days in advance).
-The bus leaves at 10am and returns at 6pm, and takes about 90 minutes; see their site for full details here (you can also board at Hongdae Station and Samseong Station)
+To get there independently from downtown Seoul simply take the free tourist shuttle bus; you just need to make a reservation on their website (at least 2 days in advance).
+The bus leaves Myeongdong at 8am or 10.30am and returns at 6pm or 9.30pm, and takes about 2 hours; see their site for full details here (you can also board at Hongdae, Dongdaemun, and Samseong Station)